smandepudi/Number-Nibbles/README.md

-# NumberNibbles - Math Problem Generator
+# NumberNibbles - Math Problem Generator uisng Gemini

 NumberNibbles is an AI-powered application that takes a screenshot of a math problem and generates similar practice problems with an answer key.